orkes-io/docs/docs/reference-docs/system-tasks/get-signed-jwt.md

 The Get Signed JWT task will return the signed JWT in the secret variable `_secrets`.
 The signed JWT will be masked (`***`).

-## Task definition
+## Task configuration

-This is the JSON schema for a Get Signed JWT task definition.
+This is the task configuration for a Get Signed JWT task.

 ```json
 {